LetiziaLoparco/Software/README.md

 This code and theory summary are based on the Quantum Computing course by Prof. Calarco, Prof. Ercolessi, and Prof. Bonacorsi at the University of Bologna.
 The code is inspired by a model experimentally implemented with a Rydberg-atom platform ([DOI: 10.1103/PhysRevX.8.021070]).
 It leverages Pulser, an open-source Python library for programming neutral atom devices at the pulse level ([arXiv:2104.15044v3]).

 We aim to study a quantum many-body system, dynamically tuning the parameters to observe the buildup of antiferromagnetic order.
-The simulation emulates an Ising quantum antiferromagnet on a square lattice, exploring the ground-state phase diagrams for the nearest-neighbor Ising model.
+The simulation emulates an Ising quantum antiferromagnet on a square lattice (pre-set to $$N_{side}=3$$ in `Config.py`), exploring the ground-state phase diagrams for the nearest-neighbor Ising model.

 The GUI enables the observation of the influence of finite ramp speed on the extent of correlations, depending on the chosen parameters.
 The development of correlations during the ramp is visualized in both space and time.